grafana/grafana/docs/sources/alerting/monitor/meta-monitoring/_index.md

 {{% admonition type="note" %}}
 These metrics are not available for Grafana Cloud.
-There are no metrics in the `grafanacloud-usage` data source that can be used to meta monitor Grafana-managed alerts.
+There are no metrics in the `grafanacloud-usage` data source at this time that can be used to meta monitor Grafana-managed alerts.
 {{% /admonition %}}

 To meta monitor Grafana-managed alerts, you need a Prometheus server, or other metrics database to collect and store metrics exported by Grafana.